-In conclusion, this author holds, and proceeds henceforth with, the conviction that the received Massoretic text is authoritative, providing a preserved and accurate account of the 'breathed out' Word of God - the very Word of Him who cannot lie and does not deceive.
-The chronologies presented in succeeding chapters are developed based on this conviction.
+In conclusion, this author proceeds to hold henceforth in this writing the conviction that the received Massoretic text is authoritative, providing a preserved and accurate account of the 'breathed out' Word of God as received in the best established manuscripts, comprising thereby the very Word of Him who cannot lie and does not deceive.
+All the chronologies presented in succeeding chapters are developed based on this conviction.
 Further, the author has endeavored to always pursue whatever textural correspondences and coherences might be accessible in order to arrive at validating cross-checks useful in reinforcing confidence in the authenticity of reported chronological conclusions.